 I am delighted to announce the titles of my upcoming presentations for Black Hat 2023, both scheduled for August 10th.
 Here's a glimpse into what you can expect.

-I attended Texas Cyber Summit for the first time this year.
-It was hosted at the Marriot in downtown Austin and spans date begin through date end.
-Overall, I enjoyed the event and plan on going back again next year.
+I attended the Texas Cyber Summit for the first time this year, held at the Marriott in downtown Austin from September 28th to September 30th.
+Overall, I thoroughly enjoyed the event and am already planning to return next year.

 As a fellow at ICIT and co-author of the book “Securing the Nation’s Critical Infrastructures: A Guide for the 2021-2025 Administration,” I was honored to be asked to speak at the RSA Conference 2023 in San Francisco on the topic of “Digital Supply Chain Security: What Happens When an Organization's Trusted Solutions Can No Longer Be Trusted?”
 Many thanks to SafeBreach, who sponsored the event and for hosting the reception and book signing afterward.